Affectionate Dog Breeds Australia -

 PRO TIP: Are you considering getting a young puppy?
 Then asking their handler about their personality won’t work.
 But you can ask about the parent’s personality!
 Talk to your breeder or the owner of the mother and ask about her personality.
 While there’s some degree of variability even among litter mates, you can have a better idea of your puppy’s future personality by knowing that of their parents.

 - Set your expectations: Being “affectionate” can look very different for very different people.
-DO you expect a dog to spend hours cuddling on the couch with you?
+Do you expect a dog to spend hours cuddling on the couch with you?
 Do you want a pup that’s always ready for a walk and some playtime?
 Or are you looking for a smart pup that goes with you on your day-to-day?
 Whatever affection means to you, make a list of what you’re expecting.
 Then choose a pup based on that.
 Some affectionate dog breeds can be very clingy, while others love their time with you but can handle being alone.
 It’s important to make sure you know what you want!

 - Choose a smaller dog: This is a generalisation, and of course you can find small and aloof dogs.
 However, small dog breeds were generally selected to be companion dogs.
 This means only the cuddliest, most affectionate of them were bred.
 As a result, it’s more common to find cuddly dogs among smaller breeds than among larger ones.
-You should still ask the previous handler or breeder to make sure they are affectionate though!
+You should still ask the previous handler or breeder to make sure the specific dog are affectionate though!

 PRO TIPS: How To Make A Dog More Affectionate